CoreumFoundation/multichain-auditor/PROPOSAL.md

 1. from the foundation wallet fund the distribution address [`core1uzr4cka66rq7xcsvxymxyuzxhac7pyrtnhq28u`](https://explorer.coreum.com/coreum/accounts/core1uzr4cka66rq7xcsvxymxyuzxhac7pyrtnhq28u), with **73,941.612919 COREUM**, this address will be used for the fund distribution.
  This has already been done in tx: [`56891F462288B4DAAC6B10C95F66D6385957D1F5656D541280B5A417D9754C9F`](https://explorer.coreum.com/coreum/transactions/56891F462288B4DAAC6B10C95F66D6385957D1F5656D541280B5A417D9754C9F)
-2. Initiate a Community pools spend proposal to allocate **86,264.142268 COREUM** from the Community pool to the address designated for the distribution [`core1uzr4cka66rq7xcsvxymxyuzxhac7pyrtnhq28u`](https://explorer.coreum.com/coreum/accounts/core1uzr4cka66rq7xcsvxymxyuzxhac7pyrtnhq28u).
+2. Initiate a Community pool spend proposal to allocate **86,264.142268 COREUM** from the Community pool to the address designated for the distribution [`core1uzr4cka66rq7xcsvxymxyuzxhac7pyrtnhq28u`](https://explorer.coreum.com/coreum/accounts/core1uzr4cka66rq7xcsvxymxyuzxhac7pyrtnhq28u).
 3. Execute a multisend transaction from the distribution address to refund the affected users.